6.14. jules_snow.nml

 550.0

-If l_elev_land_ice = TRUE, this is the threshold density (as measured over the ~top 10cm, depending on how the dzsnow layers are specified) at which the grain-size calculation of prognostic snow albedo will switch to one dependent on the surface density of the snowpack.
-Albedo is linearly scaled between amax for rho_snow_const and aicemax for rho_ice=917 kg/m^3.
+This is the threshold density (as measured over the ~top 10 cm, depending on how the dzsnow layers are specified) at which the grain-size calculation of prognostic snow albedo will switch to one dependent on the surface density of the snowpack.
+Albedo is linearly scaled between amax for rho_snow_const and aicemax for density the of ice (917 kg m-3).

 JULES_SNOW::snow_hcon